 Share a thrill ride with your favorite people on Klamath Jet Boat Tour.
 You’ll dash, spin and amble 45 miles up the Klamath River with an expert guide sharing the rich history of the area including the native Yurok tribe.
 You may also get the picture of a lifetime on one of the photo op stops.
 Wildlife is commonly seen on the tours including bears, cougars, bald eagles and ospreys.

 Paddle in a traditional dug-out canoe called an ohl-we-yoch down the serene Klamath River where you’ll hear ancient stories of the Yurok people who have inhabited the area since the 14th century.
-Your tour begins with a shuttle ride up river to the put-in.
-From there you’ll glide towards the mouth of the river where the Klamath meets the Pacific Ocean.
+Your redwood canoe tour begins at the Yurok Country Visitor Center in Klamath.
+From there you will be transported to the Klamath river’s edge.
+You will glide in your wooden canoe towards the mouth of the river where the Klamath meets the Pacific Ocean.
 Keep your eyes peeled for the abundant wildlife in and out of the water, including resident whales.

 Walk along Klamath Beach Road to see the Radar Station B-71 bunker that’s disguised to look like an old farmhouse and barn.
 Radar Station B-71 is one of 65 sites that were operated along the Pacific Ocean after the attack on Pearl Harbor in 1941.
 These wartime radar defense bunkers dotted the Pacific Ocean under the guise of a family farmhouse.
 There were two machine-gun pits with anti-aircraft mounts.
 The Redwoods National Park restored this site in 1978 and was placed on the National Register of Historic Places as America’s last coastal radar station.